david-a-redick/dirt/README.md

 nano configuration.sh

 ./dirt.sh --help
+$ ./dirt.sh --help
 dirt.sh COMMAND PACKAGE

 search NAME - will search for any hits on the given NAME in both package files and group directories.

 install PACKAGE_NAME - will run through the all the stages from `check_local` to `check_install`

-configure PACKAGE - will only run the configure stage for the given package.
+configure PACKAGE_NAME - will only run the configure stage for the given package.

+just_install PACKAGE_NAME - will only run the install stage (nothing else)

-hook PACKAGE - Will hook the package into use in the local environment (by default ~/.local).
+hook PACKAGE_NAME - Will hook the package into use in the local environment (by default ~/.local).

-unhook PACKAGE - Will remove all the files done by the `hook` command.
+unhook PACKAGE_NAME - Will remove all the file done by the `hook` command.
 ```

 Download and compile and bundle it.